Black Friday Email Marketing: Copy This Strategy

 Considering the above, you can see that social media help your business boost its engagement.
 You can follow a few easy steps to leverage them for your email strategy, starting with social media buttons!
 These will link back to your social profiles, allowing your subscribers to connect with you.

 Apart from that, you can also create dedicated email campaigns for Black Friday giveaways and even leverage user-generated content to give your brand a credibility boost!

 Of course, social media isn’t the only channel you can use to incentivize your subscribers to act.
 Other powerful channels you can integrate with email include SMS marketing, Referral marketing, and Influencer marketing.

-10. Create Workflows for Better Engagement
+10. Create Automated Workflows

 Black Friday email creation doesn’t have to be a tedious task.
 So if you want to target your Black Friday shoppers with personalized messages and offers tailored to their needs, you need to use the power of marketing automation.

 This powerful feature is perfect for setting up sequences that will be delivered to the right person at the right moment.
 To use it, you will need an advanced email marketing automation service to equip you with a workflow builder, triggers, and pre-made recipes.

 Some of the most popular sequences you can use to power up your Black Friday email strategy include:

 - Website engagement messages: Target shoppers with a VIP deal after checking specific pages and products on your website.